awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.Java.md

 The code examples in this guide are intended for use with the latest version of the AWS SDK for Java\.
 If you are using the AWS Toolkit for Eclipse, you can configure automatic updates for the SDK for Java\.
 To do this in Eclipse, go to **Preferences** and choose **AWS Toolkit**, **AWS SDK for Java**, **Download new SDKs automatically**\.

-## Java: Setting Your AWS Credentials<a name="CodeSamples.Java.Credentials"></a>
+## Java: Setting your AWS credentials<a name="CodeSamples.Java.Credentials"></a>

 The SDK for Java requires that you provide AWS credentials to your application at runtime\.
-The code examples in this guide assume that you are using an AWS credentials file, as described in [Set Up Your AWS Credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/set-up-creds.html) in the *AWS SDK for Java Developer Guide*\.
+The code examples in this guide assume that you are using an AWS credentials file, as described in [Set up your AWS credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/set-up-creds.html) in the *AWS SDK for Java Developer Guide*\.

 The following is an example of an AWS credentials file named `~/.aws/credentials`, where the tilde character \(`~`\) represents your home directory\.